 LongRun Tea (Singapore) Pte Ltd

 More than 10 types of puer tea

 Tucked in a corner of LongRun Tea’s retail store in Marina Square, this gem of a tea room is easy to miss.
 But don’t overlook it.
 It offers a wide variety of teas, with puer, a post-fermented Chinese tea, being their specialty.
 This tea brand owns three puer tea factories in Yunnan, and is absolutely stringent about quality control.
-There are 11 types of puer on the tea menu, with prices ranging from $8 to $12 per cup.
-They also serve affordable plates of pastries and sandwiches ($4.80–12.80).
-If you’re a big puer fan, you could even join one of their tea appreciation workshops where you learn how to make a puer cake.
+There are 11 types of puer on the tea, with prices ranging from $14 to $7,500 per packet.

 LongRun Tea Room | Address: #02-274, Marina Square, 6 Raffles Boulevard | Tel: 6333 4020 | Opening hours: Daily 11am-10pm